bkuropa/PyPoll/README.md

 -   Candidate 3 recieved x% of the vote and "y" number of votes.
 - The winner of teh election was:
 -   Candidate x, who received recieved x% of the vote and "y" number of votes.

+## Election Audit Summary
+The following script is an efficient and user-friendly method of counting votes electronically and summarizing the outcome both by voter and each county involved in the process.